Chi-Quynh/PyJob/README.md

 ## Overview

-**PyJob** is a Data Science project designed to scrape job listings from TopCV website and generate an analysis report.
+**PyJob** is a Data Science project designed to scrape job listings from popular It job posting sites such as TopCV and generate an analysis report.
 The tool utilizes Python and Selenium to automate data extraction, with the results stored in a PostgreSQL database for further processing and analysis.
 This project allows users to gain insights into the job market by providing an automated pipeline for data collection and reporting.

 ## Features